Working hard in the background...

 Is this card worth it?

-This card offers one of the highest cash back rates in Canada for gas (up to 4%), grocery (up to 7%) and recurring purchases (up to 5%) which is pretty hard to beat.
+This secured card offers some of the highest cash back rates in Canada for gas, groceries, and recurring purchases, which is pretty hard to beat.
 While the cash back rates are very high, you need to mind the spend caps set for each category to see if your earning potential is really that high compared to most other credit cards.
-However, for a typical person who's spending is generally below $12k per year in grocery, $6k per year in recurring bills and $12k per year in gas then you'll be doing pretty well, especially with the great insurance and benefit offers.
+However, if you're the average person whose spending is generally below $12k per year in groceries, $6k per year in recurring bills and $12k per year in gas, then you'll be doing pretty well, especially with the great insurance and benefit offers.

 Is this card worth it?

-This card offers balanced rewards for everyday purchases and with the cash back boost of up to 4% on groceries, it can easily beat most other no fee cash back credit cards as long as you're willing to keep 10k in a Neo everyday account.
-There's a secured version of this card too which would be beneficial for those wanting to build credit and earn a very high cash back at the same time at only $5/month.
+This card offers balanced rewards for everyday purchases.
+There's a secured version of this card too, which would be beneficial for those wanting to build credit and earn cash back at the same time at only $7.99/month.

 Pros